 The selection of works to be shown at Rutgers engages with themes of migration, ancestral memory, Indigenous knowledge systems, and hemispheric colonial histories.
 One part of the exhibition will be focused on over two dozen preparatory works on amate paper for Mapa for Malinche and our Stolen Sisters (2021), a recent commission of the Denver Art Museum of a large-scale map of Mexico and portions of the U.S. Southwest that traces the life of Malintzin, an Indigenous woman who served as translator for conquistador Hernán Cortés.
 Popularly known as La Malinche, her legacy looms large over Mexican culture—she is both commemorated as a feminist and reviled as a traitor.
 The remaining selection will consist of assorted recent drawings and maps that bring the past into the present through work focused on themes of migrant persecution and detention, family separation, and the persistence and recovery of Indigenous ancestral knowledge that are part of her ongoing series, Codex Rodriguez-Mondragon.

-Rodriguez will visit Rutgers-New Brunswick from April 3 – 7, 2023, and will give a public lecture on Tuesday, April 4, 2023 at 5:30pm in the Mabel Smith Douglass Room, Douglass Library.
+Rodriguez will deliver public lecture on Tuesday, April 4, 2023 at 5:30pm in the Mabel Smith Douglass Room, Douglass Library.
 There will be a reception in honor of artist from 5:00 – 5:30pm.
-Public attendees in need of parking must RSVP to email@example.com or risk citation.
+Public attendees in need of parking must RSVP to firstname.lastname@example.org or risk citation.
 A recording of the artist’s lecture will be made available on CWAH’s Vimeo page after the event.